JaydenGaramYoon/pokemania-community-platform/README.md

 The samples reflect how test cases were designed at both unit and integration levels, with clear traceability to requirements and explicit validation of expected system behaviour.

-A complete test case matrix containing all 49 API test cases is available separately for detailed review.

 ### Test Metrics Summary